sopra-fs24-group-20/sopra-fs24-group-20-server/contributions.md

 - Task 4: Added the ability for a player to move backwards on the evaluation screen.
 - Task 5: Fixed a routing issue regarding the ability to play multiple rounds on the evaluation screen.
 - Task 6: Bugfixes and layout changes.
+- Task 7: Limited the number of rounds and the round duration.